Arcanorum/rogueworld/README.md

 Which will get the rest of the files (as defined in package.json) from NPM and add them to the node_modules folder which it should also create (this process might take a while).

 ### Start the server
-This should be done *before* building the client, as there are things that the server adds to the client files which the client needs when it is being built.
+This should be done *before* building the client, as there are things that the server generates and adds to the client files which the client needs when it is being built.

-Open the project root in a command line and run `npm run server`.
+Open the project root in a command line and run:

+ `npm run server`.

 If all went well, you should see something like this in the terminal:
 ```